-Tooth decay is one of the most common dental-related problems.
+Tooth decay is one of the most common dental-related problems in children.
 If left untreated, tooth decay (cavities) can eventually reach the inner pulp of the affected tooth resulting in the need for more extensive treatments.
 Children are often at increased risk of tooth decay because of poor dietary habits and unmonitored oral hygiene.
 By detecting cavities early on, treatment is easier and less invasive, which can prevent children’s fear and anxiety when visiting the dentist later on.

 What Puts Kids at Risk for Tooth Decay?

 There are many factors that put your child at an increased risk of developing cavities.
 Improper brushing techniques are often the most obvious offender.
 Many children simply do not know how to brush their teeth properly.
 Also, they might not have the coordination or precision necessary to reach every single tooth.
 It’s often recommended to monitor and help your child with brushing their teeth until they’re about six years old.

 Another risk factor for children involves their diet.
 Kids love sugar, and it’s not uncommon for them to want candy, ice cream, and other sweets.
 The bacteria inside your child’s mouth feed off of these sugars producing a sticky substance known as plaque.
 The accumulation of bacteria and plaque significantly contributes to tooth decay.

 Signs and Symptoms Parents Should Look For

 Small children and toddlers often do not know how to convey pain and discomfort.
 It’s not like an adult who can clearly say, “this tooth is hurting.”
 Also, the decay usually won’t cause pain until it reaches the inner pulp of the tooth and the damage is more critical.
 This is why early detection of cavities is so vital to your child’s dental health.
 Some common symptoms to look for include: